design-juspay/cloved/memory-bank/activeContext.md

 - ✅ Component exports available in `blend-v1` package
 - ✅ Charts story as reference for complex data visualization components
 - ✅ Tags folder as reference for organizing related components
+- ✅ Snackbar implementation as reference for toast notifications

 ## Constraints
 - Must maintain consistency with existing Button story pattern